Little Free Libraries

 Diamond in the Pines

-The Little Free Library is located at Diamond in the Pines was painted by teen volunteers and sponsored by the Friends of the Library.
+The first version of the Little Free Library located at Diamond in the Pines was painted by teen volunteers and sponsored by the Friends of the Library.

 Left to right: Brittany Smith, Kayla Tran, Ashley Valenton, Maya Hasegawa